PUT-JUG/proj-mp/src/Topic 4 - SLAM.md

 # TODO:
 ## Docker container setup
-ORB-SLAM3 has a couple of dependencies (Pangolin, OpenCV, Eigen3) and a few inconveniences in order to build it for ROS, so to save your time the docker image with ORB-SLAM3 and its dependencies installed was prepared.
+ORB-SLAM3 has a couple of dependencies (Pangolin, OpenCV, Eigen3) and a few inconveniences in order to build it for ROS, so to save your time the docker image with ORB-SLAM3 and its dependencies installed was prepared ([image for ORB-SLAM3](https://chmura.put.poznan.pl/s/T98vgBxYTNZqgHO)).
 You can check the Dockerfile [here](https://github.com/MichalNowicki/LabARM/blob/main/Lab04-ORBSLAM3/Dockerfile).

 1. Load the downloaded docker image:
 ```bash